 The GLAHF spatial framework, database, and aquatic habitat classification are now housed at the University of Michigan.
 Riseng notes that the Michigan DNR Institute for Fisheries Research supports one part-time person to update and maintain the data, but she is seeking additional funding to ensure sustainability of GLAHF forward.
 “More funding will allow us to add more data and develop additional tools,” she says, “and enable us to increase GLAHF’s utility for addressing management and research needs in the future.”

-The above photos demonstrate a few of the viewing options in Explorer, such as spawning locations, substrate, bedrock, ice duration and water depth.
+The below photos demonstrate a few of the viewing options in Explorer, such as spawning locations, substrate, bedrock, ice duration, and water depth.
+The title photo shows bedrock and ice depth.